ballerina-platform/module-ballerina-os/os-ballerina/Package.md

 The OS library is one of the standard library packages of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

-This package provides functions to retrieve information about the os and the current users of the os.
+This package provides functions to retrieve information about the OS and the current users of it.

 ## Report Issues

-To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
+To report bugs, request new features, start new discussions, view project boards, etc., go to the [Ballerina Standard Library parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

 ## Useful Links